JonnyOrman/CRYMIUM/README.md

 #END-CUSTOM
 ```

-Crymium requires C++17 or higher.
+CRYMIUM requires C++17 or higher.
 Let's modify our project to use C++17

 - Add a setting in the custom section to use C++17:
 ```